centrifugal/centrifuge-dart/example/chat_app/README.md

 }
 ```

-Then change the server address in `conf.py`
+Then change the server address in `conf.dart`